unimined/UniminedMappingLibrary/software-engineering/unimined-mapping-format.md

 so the mapped names of the class should be written appropriate for that.

-inner class information will be a component under the class that indicates the parent class/method of this class. it will be defined as
+inner class information will be a component under the class that indicates the parent class/method of this class. or on other words, this notation labels the outer class for the current class.

+it will be defined as
 ```
 i <t> <ns1> <ns2> <ns3> ...